m3tac0de/home-assistant-sofabaton-x1s/README.md

 - shows the **current activity**
 - can switch between activities or power them down
 - can be used to send any command to any device or activity
+- becomes unavailable when the app is connected to the virtual hub

 So you can do this in an automation or in Developer Tools: